lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 ## Introduction

-By now we have just loaded static 3D models, in this chapter we will learn how to animate them.
-When thinking about animations the first approach is to create different meshes for each model positions, load them up into the GPU and draw them sequentially to create the illusion of animation.
-Although this approach is perfect for some games it's not very efficient \(in terms of memory consumption\).
+Until now we have only loaded static 3D models, but in this chapter we will learn how to animate them.
+When thinking about animations the first approach is to create different meshes for each model positions, load them up into the GPU and draw them sequentially to create the illusion of movement.
+Although this approach is perfect for some games, it's not very efficient in terms of memory consumption.

 This where skeletal animation comes to play.
 In skeletal animation the way a model animates is defined by its underlying skeleton.
 A skeleton is defined by a hierarchy of special points called joints.
-Those joints are defined by their position and rotation.
-We have said also that it's a hierarchy, this means that the final position for each joint is affected by their parents.
-For instance, think on a wrist, the position of a wrist is modified if a character moves the elbow and also if it moves the shoulder.
+These joints are defined by their position and rotation.
+We have said also that it's a hierarchy, which means that the final position for each joint is affected by the position of their parents.
+For instance, think of a wrist: the position of a wrist is modified if a character moves the elbow and also if it moves the shoulder.

-Joints do not need to represent a physical bone or articulation, they are artifacts that allows the creatives to model an animation.
+Joints do not need to represent a physical bone or articulation: they are artifacts that allow the creatives to model an animation.
 In addition to joints we still have vertices, the points that define the triangles that compose a 3D model.
-But, in skeletal animation, vertices are drawn based on the position of the joints it is related to.
+But in skeletal animation, vertices are drawn based on the position of the joints they relate to.

-In this chapter we will use MD5 format to load animated models.
-MD5 format was create by ID Software, the creators of Doom, and it’s basically a text based file format which is well understood.
+In this chapter we will use the MD5 format to load animated models.
+MD5 was created by ID Software, the creators of Doom, and it’s basically a text based file format which is well understood.
 Another approach would be to use the [Collada](https://en.wikipedia.org/wiki/COLLADA) format, which is a public standard supported by many tools.
-Collada is an XML based format but as a downside it’s very complex \(The specification for the 1.5 version has more than 500 pages\).
-So, we will stick to a much more simple format, MD5, that will allow us to focus in the concepts of the skeletal animation and to create a working sample.
+Collada is an XML based format but as a downside it’s very complex \(the specification for the 1.5 version has more than 500 pages\).
+So, we will stick to a much more simple format, MD5, that will allow us to focus on the concepts of the skeletal animation and to create a working sample.

 You can also export some models from Blender to MD5 format via specific addons that you can find on the Internet \([http://www.katsbits.com/tools/\#md5]()\)